By Mrs Wendy White

 As a Science Teacher and Technology Innovator at the College, I encourage students to always identify a problem and then work at different strategies to solve it.
 This is so important in all facets of life.

-To learn more about how Penrith Anglican College encourages students to learn, achieve and progress, book your place on a College Tour led by our Headmaster, Mr Mark Lewis.
+To learn more about how Penrith Anglican College encourages students to learn, achieve and progress, book your place on a College Tour.